MARS: A neurosymbolic approach for interpretable drug discovery: Methods

+After all the two-hop fragments are extracted from the agent's trajectories in a given batch, weight updates can be computed similarly to naive updates (\mbox{Section~\ref{naive_updates}}).
+Here, \mbox{\(E\)} denotes the expected frequency of each fragment, computed as the reciprocal of the number unique fragments encountered (line 9).
+The observed frequencies are also adjusted in a similar manner, describing the number of times each two-hop fragment, \mbox{\(f_j \in \mathcal{F}\)}, is encountered (\mbox{\(O_{f_j}\)}) (lines 10-12).
+With these alterations, \mbox{Eq.~\ref{eq:normalization}} is used to compute \mbox{\(\mu_{f_j}\)}.

+To compute weight updates, the two-hop fragments are also determined for each of the metapath-based rules (line 14).
+For example, take the following metapath-based rule, \mbox{\(M_{example}\)}:

-where two-hop fragments are pairs of binary predicates which share a variable: \begin{itemize} \item \(Fragment 1: \texttt{upregulates}(X, Y) \land \texttt{interacts}(Y, Z)\) \item \(Fragment 2: \texttt{interacts}(X, Y) \land \texttt{interacts}(Y, Z)\) \item \(Fragment 3: \texttt{interacts}(X, Y) \land \texttt{participates}(Y, Z)\) \end{itemize}
+where two-hop fragments are pairs of binary predicates which share a variable: \begin{itemize} \item \(\textsl{Fragment 1}: \texttt{upregulates}(\textsl{X}, \textsl{Y}) \land \texttt{interacts}(\textsl{Y}, \textsl{Z})\) \item \(\textsl{Fragment 2}: \texttt{interacts}(\textsl{X}, \textsl{Y}) \land \texttt{interacts}(\textsl{Y}, \textsl{Z})\) \item \(\textsl{Fragment 3}: \texttt{interacts}(\textsl{X}, \textsl{Y}) \land \texttt{participates}(\textsl{Y}, \textsl{Z})\) \end{itemize}

-Here, the probability of each metapath-based rule is computed as the joint probability of its fragments.
-For example, the \(P_{2H}\) metric for the above metapath-based rule would be computed as \(P_{2H}(M_{example}) = p(Fragment 1) \times p(Fragment 2) \times p(Fragment 3)\).
-We note two caveats.
-Firstly, to account for partial metapath matches, we relax our definition of conjunction here, allowing truth to be evaluated on the fragment level.
-Secondly, metapath fragments do not necessarily represent independent events.
-To avoid complex computation involving conditional probabilities \citep{russell2010artificial}, we assume independence, and the \(P_{2H}\) metric serves as an \textit{approximation} for the empirical probabilities of metapath-based rules.
+Here, the probability of each metapath-based rule is computed as the joint probability of its fragments (line 15 of Algorithm 1).
+For example, the \mbox{\(P_{2H}\)} metric for the metapath-based rule shown in \mbox{formula~\ref{example_metapath}} would be computed as \(P_{2H}(M_{example}) = p(\textsl{Fragment 1}) \times p(\textsl{Fragment 2}) \times p(\textsl{Fragment 3})\).
+Notably, there are two caveats.
+Firstly, to account for partial metapath matches, the definition of \textit{conjunction} here is relaxed, allowing truth to be evaluated on the \textit{fragment} level.
+Secondly, metapath fragments do \textit{not} necessarily represent independent events, but the way in which the \(P_{2H}\) metric is computed suggests otherwise.
+However, to avoid complex computation involving conditional probabilities for dependent events \citep{russell2010artificial}, independence is assumed, and the \(P_{2H}\) metric serves as an \textit{approximation} for the empirical probabilities of metapath-based rules.
+From this \mbox{\(P_{2H}\)} metric, weights can be updated using \mbox{Eqa.~\ref{eq:update} and~\ref{eq:new_weight}} from \mbox{Section~\ref{naive_updates}} (line 16 of Algorithm 1).
+Notably, for \(P_{2H}\) updates, \mbox{\(\rho\)} in Eqs.~\ref{eq:upperbound} and~\ref{eq:lowerbound} is the total number of unique two-hop fragments possible.
 Ultimately, MARS with \(P_{2H}\) updates (\(\text{MARS}_{P_{2H}}\)) uses \textit{all} information from successful trajectories.
-Compared to naive updates, \(P_{2H}\) updates differ in that (1) Eq.~\ref{eq:normalization} is computed based on the observed and expected probabilities of two-hop fragments, rather than whole metapaths, and (2) \(\rho\) within Equations~\ref{eq:lowerbound} and \ref{eq:upperbound} is the number of unique two-hop fragments possible.